-The logical resource has been created and can be accessed using the Scheduling Environment > Logical Resources task.
+The logical resource has been created and can be accessed using the System Status and Health > Monitor Logical Resources on Broker task.
 You can perform the following operations using this task:

-- Set the online or offline status of the logical resource. - Delete the logical resource. - Edit the logical resource specifications, including the computers where the logical resource is located, the online or offline status of the computers, and the logical resource name, unless the logical resource was imported from the Configuration Management Database.
-A Configuration Management Database logical resource can be identified in the table of logical resources by the value CCMDB in the Owner column.
+- Set the online or offline status of the logical resource. - Delete the logical resource. - Edit the logical resource specifications, including the computers where the logical resource is located, the online or offline status of the computers, and the logical resource name, unless the logical resource was imported from the Change and Configuration Management Database.
+A Change and Configuration Management Database logical resource can be identified in the table of logical resources by the value CCMDB in the Owner column.